SmartgridReady/SGrSpecifications/doc/functionalProfile_process.md

 - a label of the functional profile interest group concerned
 - the project "Functional Profile Interest Group" assigned, with status "draft"

-Any documentation, discussion and work on the elaboration of this functional profile will be tracked in this issue.
+Any documentation, discussion, and work on the elaboration of this functional profile will be tracked in this github issue.

 The team then works directly on the XML.

 ## Ready for review